On the False Embassy: Historical background

 Since 357 BC, when Philip II of Macedon seized Amphipolis and Pydna, Athens was formally in a state of war against the Macedonians.
 In 347 BC, an Athenian delegation, comprising Demosthenes, Aeschines, and Philocrates, was officially sent to Pella to negotiate a peace treaty with the King.
 Philip imposed his own harsh terms that the Ecclesia officially accepted.
 Nevertheless, when an Athenian delegation, comprising once again Demosthenes, Aeschines and Philocrates, travelled in 346 BC to Pella to put Philip under oath for the final conclusion of the treaty, the King of Macedon was campaigning abroad.
 He expected that he would hold safely any Athenian possessions which he might seize before the ratification.
 Being very anxious about the delay, Demosthenes insisted that the embassy should repair to the place where they would find Philip and swear him in without delay.
 Despite his suggestions, the Athenian envoys, including himself and Aeschines, remained in Macedonia, until Philip successfully concluded his excursion in Thrace.
 Finally, the Peace of Philocrates was sworn in Pherae, but Demosthenes accused later the other envoys of venality.

 From this moment, a fierce and long lasting judicial combat between Demosthenes and Aeschines begins, during which five orations were delivered: three of Aeschines (Against Timarchus, On the False Embassy, On the Crown), the only speeches he ever wrote, and two of Demosthenes (On the False Embassy, On the Crown).
 Timarchus was a wealthy and powerful Athenian, whom Demosthenes wanted as an ally in his judicial assault against Aeschines.
-In 345 BC, Timarchus and Demosthenes accused Aeschines on a charge of high treason: παραπρεσβεία γραφή (false embassy text), meaning that the accused envoys did not comply with the orders of the state because of bribery or high treason.
+In 345 BC, Timarchus and Demosthenes accused Aeschines on a charge of high treason: παραπρεσβεία γραφή (a criminal prosecution for a false embassy), meaning that the accused envoys did not comply with the orders of the state because of bribery or high treason.
 Timarchus and Demosthenes argued that Aeschines was bribed by Philip.
 Aeschines counter attacked by claiming that his accuser Timarchus had forfeited the right to speak before the people as a consequence of youthful debauches which had left him with the reputation of being a whore.
 Timarchus had been the eromenos of many men in the port city of Piraeus, a fact which had led to the popular impression that he had done so not for noble pederastic reasons but simply out of love of money.
 The suit succeeded and Timarchus was sentenced to atimia and politically destroyed.
 In 343 BC, the attack against Aeschines was renewed by Demosthenes in his speech On the False Embassy.